nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 // since the code ends here, a and b are freed from memory
 ```

 A memory space can be borrowed with the usage of references, but the compiler will make sure that references to a value are not being used after the owner is destroyed.
-There might be infinite references (read-only `&`) to a value or one single mutable reference (writable `&mut`), but you can't have both.
+There might be infinite references (read-only `&`) to a value or one single mutable reference (writable `&mut`), but one can't have both.

 ```rust
 let numbers = vec![1, 2, 3, 4];